 - #bounds belongs to several execution paths in which each method is constant on its return value.
 This is indicated in the upper part of Figure 4. - #bounds calls #shapeBoundsAt:ifPresent:, which is constant on return value. - #bounds and #shapeBoundsAt:ifPresent: are invoked the same number of times.

-This set of characteristics-large amount of invocations in multiple execution paths, constant per-receiver return value, and calling a constant-returning method-strongly suggests a caching opportunity.
 The following section addresses this bottleneck by adding a cache in #bounds and unveils another bottleneck in Mondrian.